TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

  svn commit ...
 If needed, also commit changes in bibtexperllibs and crossrefware.

-Register the production dois before archiving.
+Register the production dois (per above) before archiving.
 Then archive all the files (after registering):
-  # if working on another machine, copy final abs/bbl to tug:
+  # if working on another machine, copy final abs/bbl/aux/bib to tug:
   cd ~tubprod/VV-N
-  tar czf absbbl.tgz */abs.tex */bbl.tex
+  tar czf absbbl.tgz */abs.tex */bbl.tex */*.aux */*.bib
-  scp absbbl.tgz $host: # and unpack
+  scp absbbl.tgz $host: # and unpack, for ease of finding/accessing
   #
   # svn commit the various files.
   cd ~tubprod/svn/capsules/crossref